-The Field School, part of an online 12-hour graduate certificate available in Historic Preservation at UK, gives its students a rare opportunity to apply their lessons in a real-world scenario.
-While there are other field schools in the country for historic preservation, we are the first hybrid field school in the country to offer one as part of an online course, said Karen Hudson, visiting assistant professor of Historic Preservation.
+The Field School, part of an online 12-hour graduate certificate available in Historic Preservation at UK, gives its students an opportunity to apply their lessons in a real-world scenario, and is the first hybrid field school in the country offered as part of an online course.

-In partnership with the City of Louisville and Portland Investment Initiative (Pii), the College of Design at the University of Kentucky will host its first satellite studio in West Louisville beginning with the Fall 2017 semester.
+In partnership with the City of Louisville and Portland Investment Initiative (Pii), the College of Design at the University of Kentucky hosts a satellite design studio in West Louisville, which began in the Fall 2017 semester.

 After meeting with Louisville Mayor Greg Fischer and Pii founder Gill Holland in spring 2016, Dean Mitzi Vernon set the wheels in motion for the inaugural studio away experience that immerses UK’s School of Architecture students in a targeted yet underdeveloped community.
 Having this in situ perspective allows students to physically work in the environment while engaging with the residents, community organizations and other key groups to address the needs of the area.

-Thanks to the College of Design’s Brown Forman Visiting Chair Endowment, the studio will be able to sponsor a keynote figure for each year of the studio.
-For this inaugural year, Jeanne Gang and her office, Studio Gang, has been named the recipient.
+Thanks to the College of Design’s Brown-Forman Visiting Chair Endowment, the studio is able to sponsor a keynote figure for each year.
+In its inaugural year, Jeanne Gang and her office, Studio Gang, was named the recipient.

 These are just a few examples of projects students have literally had their hands in designing, which develops their design skills that much further.